Long and Short-Term Constraints Driven Safe Reinforcement Learning for Autonomous Driving: Introduction

-In this paper, we propose a novel safe RL method with long and short-term constraints (LSTC) for decision-making tasks in end-to-end autonomous driving, as shown in Fig.\ref{fig_1}.
+In this paper, we propose a novel safe RL method with Long and Short-Term Constraints (LSTC) for decision-making tasks in end-to-end autonomous driving, as shown in Fig.\ref{fig_1}.
 The long-term constraint is designed based on the cost signals, with the goal of keeping the vehicle safe throughout a complete task.
-The short-term constraint, where a learnable forward-domain safety model checker that is designed to verify the state safety of a trajectory, aims to guarantee the short-term state safety that the vehicle explores.
+The short-term constraint, where a learnable forward-domain safety model checker that is designed to verify the state safety of a trajectory, aims to enhance the short-term state safety that the vehicle explores.
 To solve the optimization problem for the proposed LSTC, we also develop a safe RL method with dual-constraint optimization based on the Lagrange multiplier.

-In conclusion, the main contributions are as follows. \begin{itemize} \item We propose the long and short-term constraints for safe RL in this paper, which aims to address the issue of unrestricted exploration in traditional CMDP-based methods and enhance the safety of vehicle agents. \item To ensure the safety without sacrificing performance, we develop a safe RL method with dual-constraint optimization for autonomous driving, which can solve the constrained optimization problem of the proposed LSTC in the training process. \item Comprehensive experiments were conducted on the MetaDrive simulator, and experimental results demonstrate that the proposed method outperform state-of-the-art (SOTA) methods in term of the success rate of driving and robustness in complex driving scenarios. \end{itemize}
+In conclusion, the main contributions are as follows. \begin{itemize} \item We propose the long and short-term constraints for safe RL, which aims to address the issue of unrestricted exploration in existing RL-based methods and enhance the agent safety in the training process. \item To improve safety performance without sacrificing learning performance, we develop a safe RL method with dual-constraint optimization for autonomous driving, which can solve the constrained optimization problem of the proposed LSTC. \item Comprehensive experiments were conducted on the MetaDrive simulator, and experimental results demonstrate that the proposed method outperform state-of-the-art (SOTA) methods in term of the success rate of driving and robustness in complex driving scenarios. \end{itemize}